 The Birth Process

 Before keeping ram or dwarf cichlid, be informed that they do not lay eggs at all, if they are stressed during breeding.
 Rams only lay eggs when they are relaxed and devoid of other distractions.
 When their females are pregnant, their pink bellies become visibly fat and a female blue ram cichlid lay eggs under large, flat rocks and demands complete solitude.
-Hence, it is recommended to keep the pregnant female in a separate tank, no matter how peaceful they are.
+Hence, you need to to keep the pregnant female in a separate tank, no matter how peaceful they are.

 Your tank setup and parameters should also be adjusted according to the liking of your breeding pair.
 The water should be of a neutral pH to slightly higher for optimal breeding and the temperature should be raised than the usual temperature which is around 77°F and 82°F. The warmer temperatures increase activity and improve the chances of successful breeding.

 In cichlids, both mother and father fish raise the fry, which is unique for freshwater fish species.
-The fry rests in father ram’s mouth if they sense any potential danger and you should pay special attention to the fry because they can be swept into the filter.
+The fry rests in father ram’s mouth if they sense any potential danger and you should pay special attention to the fry because they is swept into the filter.

 What do They Eat?